bundlesorg/core/README.md

 ### Guidelines for creating a bundler

 1. A `bundler` must return a Function -- synchronous or asynchronous -- which returns the `bundle` Object.
 As illustrated above, the `bundle` Object, as well as the `bundler` Object, are passed to this Function.
-See [the `config` Object](#the-config-object) for details about these Objects.
+See [the `config` parameter](#the-config-parameter) for details about these Objects.

 2. To access and modify content and data to be output, simply iterate through `bundle.output`, which contains [`file` Objects](#the-file-object) (**become familiar with the `file` Object**).
 For example: